matt-graham/mici/README.md

 above.
-Here we use `autograd` to automatically construct functions to calculate the required derivatives (gradient of negative log density of target distribution and Jacobian of constraint function), sample four chains in parallel using `multiprocess` and use `matplotlib` to plot the samples.
+Here we use `autograd` to automatically construct functions to calculate the required derivatives (gradient of negative log density of target distribution and Jacobian of constraint function), sample four chains in parallel using `multiprocess`, use `arviz` to calculate diagnostics and use `matplotlib` to plot the samples.

 ```Python
 from mici import systems, integrators, samplers